webix-hub/docs/data/file_manager/configuration.md

 --------------------

 There's a possibility to create a custom mode of displaying files in the Files view.
-The example below will illustrate the idea of creating a new mode based on List view (link to List docs):
+The example below will illustrate the idea of creating a new mode based on desktop/list.md view:

 ~~~js
 webix.ui({